bketelsen/wsldev/content/posts/win10-docker-hybrid-swarm-on-the-desktop.md

 It's small and really just for testing purpose, but it will be enough for us to have a view on how Swarm behaves and allocated resources.

-## Visualizer: show me thy graphics
+## Portainer: show me thy graphics

 And when we speak about resources "visualization", what better than a Web UI?